rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![pic of user story](sprint2pics/pic21.png)

 #### 1. What is the issue?
-This user story required adding a list of job titles to the JobSites/Details view that are associated with that job site.
-It needed to be on the right side taking up 1/3 of the container.
+This user story required adding a list of existing `Job` object's `JobTitle` to the `JobSites/Details` view that are associated with that `JobSite` object.
+The list needed to be on the right side taking up 1/3 of the container.

-###### App before fix
+###### App before fix (`JobSites/Details` view)
 ![App before fix](sprint2pics/pic22.png)

 #### 2. How is the issue resolved?
-In JobSites/Details.cshtml I added a third column and adjusted the current bootstrap column properties to properly accomodate it.
-Then I looped through the JobSite object's public virtual Jobs property to access the associated Jobs object's JobTitle property.
-Then in Content/site.css (responsible for global styling), I found the #jobSiteMap ID associated with the map in the middle column and resized it to prevent it from overlapping into the new "Associated Jobs" column.
+In `JobSites/Details` view I added a third column and adjusted the current Bootstrap columns to properly accomodate it.
+Then I looped through the `JobSite` object's public virtual `Jobs` property to access the associated `Job` object's `JobTitle` property.

+Then in `Content/site.css` (responsible for global styling), I found the `#jobSiteMap` ID associated with the map in the middle column and resized it to prevent it from overlapping into the new "Associated Jobs" column.

-###### JobSites/Details.cshtml code snippet
+###### Looping through the `JobSite` object's `Jobs` property to access the associated `Job` object's `JobTitle` property in `JobSites/Details` view
 ```cshtml
 <div class="col-md-4">
     <h4>Associated Jobs</h4>